Training & CME Courses

 This course is a collaborative effort of the Morehouse School of Medicine and the Mercer School of Medicine.
 It is intended primarily for medical students, who can register to receive academic curriculum credit.

-TobaccoCME.com is a Web-based program that provides training in tobacco treatment that prepares physicians to provide clinical tobacco interventions for prevention and cessation.
+This site uses Web-based programs that provide training in tobacco treatment that prepares physicians to provide clinical tobacco interventions for prevention and cessation.